omarreess/Browslyze-App/README.md

 Code Features :
  - Applied The single-responsibility principle  of OOD
  - Navigation graph for fragments and app contains only one activity
- - User data saved in realtime-database (Firebase)
+ - User data saved in real-time database (Firebase)
  - User Login using Firebase Authentication with google account
  - Api requests made with retrofit
  - Binding views using butterknife